Every home recording studio needs a pair of good studio headphones. You need them for listening, recording, mixing, and mastering.

 Sennheiser is a well-known brand in the music industry and HD 300 PRO studio headphones are one of the best in this price range.
 These are professional, closed-back monitoring headphones with great sound.
 Although it’s branded as a monitoring headphone, it produces a very accurate sound that makes it a great mixing and mastering headphone.

 It has one of the best noise-canceling features.
 Offers noise attenuation of 32dB, passive noise isolation, and 64 ohms.
 Produces clear sound and has a flat, 6Hz-25kHz frequency response.
-With Sennheiser HD 300 PRO you can create amazing-sounding songs in your studio.
+Also, Sennheiser has one of the best headphones for DJing.

 HPH-MT7 is designed specifically for mixing and you can find issues immediately.
 It is very comfortable to wear, has an impedance of 49 ohms, and covers the frequency spectrum from 15Hz to 25kHz.
 Great for any style of music and works great as stage headphones too.